 This section contains a brief overview of CEB’s compliance with the best practice rules of the Dutch Corporate Governance Code (in this section known as the Code).
-On 8 December 2016 the Corporate Governance Code Monitoring Committee has published the revised Dutch Corporate Governance Code.
-It should be noted that due to our private ownership structure, the Code’s provisions on shareholders/general meeting (rights, meetings, obligations, protective measures – see Chapter IV of the Code) are, to a large extent, not applicable to CEB.
-As CEB has adopted a two-tier structure, chapter 5 of the Corporate Governance Code (one-tier governance structure) does not apply.
-In 2020 CEB reports on its compliance with the Corporate Governance Code as follows:
+On December 8, 2016, the Corporate Governance Code Monitoring Committee published the revised Dutch Corporate Governance Code.
+It should be noted that, due to our private ownership structure, the Code’s provisions on shareholders and general meetings (rights, meetings, obligations, and protective measures – see Chapter IV of the Code) are, to a large extent, not applicable to CEB.
+Also, as CEB has adopted a two-tier structure, Chapter 5 of the Code (one-tier governance structure) does not apply.
+For 2021, CEB reports on its compliance with the Code as follows:

-Long term sustainability is given a prominent role in determining the bank’s strategy and in the decision-making process.
+Long-term sustainability is given a prominent role in determining the bank’s strategy and in its decision-making process.
 All stakeholders’ interests are carefully considered in this process.
-On an annual basis the strategy is being reviewed and where necessary updated (as a result of the most recent strategic discussions, the bank will particularly focus on trade finance activities, digital banking and cultural transformation).
-Inter alia through the regular updates that are given on the implementation of the bank’s strategy, the Supervisory Board monitors the implementation thereof.
-It is of great importance for the bank to be continuously informed about the latest (technology) developments in this rapidly changing society.
-In order to adequately anticipate to this, internal trainings are being organized and external seminars/courses are attended.
+The strategy is reviewed annually and, where necessary, updated.
+As a result of the most recent strategic discussions, the bank will focus on trade finance activities, new digital business models, and sustainability, among other areas.
+Regular updates enable the Supervisory Board to monitor the implementation of the bank’s strategy.
+It is of great importance for the bank to be continuously informed about the latest technological developments in today’s rapidly changing society.
+In order to adequately anticipate these, internal training is conducted and staff members attend external seminars and courses.

-CEB has established an Internal Audit department in accordance with the principles and best practice provisions of the Corporate Governance Code.
-CEB’s risk management framework is comprehensive and managed by an independent risk management function under direct responsibility of the Chief Risk Officer.
-Risk management plays a central role in the bank’s decision making process.
-More information on CEB’s Risk Management can be found in note 37 of the Consolidated Financial Statements.
-The Supervisory Board –inter alia– oversees the effectiveness of the design and the operation of the internal risk management and control systems.
+CEB has established an Internal Audit Department in accordance with the principles and best practice provisions of the Code.
+CEB’s risk management framework is comprehensive and is managed by an independent risk management function under the direct responsibility of the Chief Risk Officer.
+Risk management plays a central role in the bank’s decision-making process.
+More information on CEB’s risk management can be found in note 37 of the consolidated financial statements.
+The Supervisory Board, inter alia, oversees the effectiveness of the design and the operation of the internal risk management and control systems.

-Within the Supervisory Board an Audit & Risk Committee (“ARC”) has been established.
-Ernst & Young Accountants LLP has been appointed by the bank’s general meeting of shareholders (at the nomination of the Supervisory Board) as the bank’s external auditor.
-At least annually the ARC discusses the bank’s audit plan and any findings of the external auditor.
-Exchange of information between the Managing Board/Supervisory Board and the external auditor takes places in meetings of the ARC, in meetings between the Managing Board and the external auditor, but also outside these meetings there is regular contact with the bank’s external auditor to share information and discuss specific topics in more detail.
+Within the Supervisory Board, an Audit and Risk Committee (ARC) has been established.
+KPMG Accountants N.V. has been appointed by the bank’s general meeting of shareholders (at the nomination of the Supervisory Board) as the bank’s external auditor.
+At least annually, the ARC discusses the bank’s audit plan and any findings of the external auditor.
+Exchange of information between the Managing Board, Supervisory Board, and the external auditor takes places in meetings of the ARC and in meetings between the Managing Board and the external auditor.
+Outside these meetings, there is regular contact with the bank’s external auditor to share information and discuss specific topics in more detail.

 Effective Management and Supervision

-The bank has adopted a Diversity and Inclusion Policy that will be aligned with new diversity targets, covering areas such as ethnicity and tenure.
-The main goal of the policy is to promote diversity and inclusion in the workplace as drivers for innovation, growth and better balanced decisions.
-The policy covers amongst others diversity/inclusion in the following areas: educational and professional background, gender composition, nationality composition and geographical provenance and age and seniority.
-The policy is being implemented through the bank’s recruitment policy, education of the bank’s staff and keeping board members (and staff) informed on diversity and inclusion trends, practices and achievements.
-The main item for improvement reflected in the bank’s diversity and inclusion policy remains having a more balanced gender split amongst CEB’s staff.
-At consolidated level of the banking group the male–female ratio is very well-balanced.
+Furthermore, the bank has adopted a Diversity and Inclusion Policy that will be aligned with new diversity targets, covering areas such as ethnicity and tenure.
+The main goal of the policy is to promote diversity and inclusion in the workplace as drivers for innovation, growth, and better-balanced decisions.
+The policy incorporates diversity and inclusion in educational and professional background, gender composition, nationality composition and geographical provenance, and age and seniority.
+The policy is being implemented through the bank’s recruitment policy, along with education of staff and board members on diversity and inclusion trends, practices, and achievements.
+The main item for improvement reflected in the bank’s Diversity and Inclusion Policy remains the achievement of a more balanced gender ratio among its staff.
+At the consolidated level of the banking group, the male–female ratio is very well balanced.
 However, at entity level in the different countries and within the different seniority levels, there is room for further improvement.
 A plan and supporting actions are being developed to reach a more balanced gender ratio and to achieve the bank’s other diversity targets.

-Another way to promote a culture aimed at long term value creation is the bank’s remuneration policy (see herein below and section F of the Corporate Governance chapter included in the bank’s annual report).
-To enable the bank’s employees to report and to deal with reporting of misconduct or actual or suspected irregularities within the bank an internal alert system (whistle blower policy) has been established.
-This policy describes amongst others the purpose of the internal alert system, usage of the internal alert system, anonymous reporting, confidentiality and external whistleblowing procedures.
-In case of (material) misconduct or irregularities the Supervisory Board is informed.
-Through the Compliance Oversight Committee, the Supervisory Board monitors the operation of the internal alert system, how is dealt with signs of misconduct or irregularities and in case of misconduct or irregularities how adequate follow-up of any recommendations for remedial actions is performed.
-The bank has established different policies and procedures to manage and prevent conflicts of interests (these include a Conflicts of Interests Handling policy and a Related Party Transactions policy).
-For more information on the handling of potential conflicts of interests reference is made to section E of the Corporate Governance chapter included in the bank’s annual report.
+Another way to promote a culture aimed at long-term value creation is the bank’s remuneration policy (see below and Section F of the Corporate Governance chapter included in the bank’s annual report).
+To enable the bank’s employees to report misconduct and irregularities within the bank, whether actual or suspected, an internal alert system (whistle-blower policy) has been established.
+This policy describes the purpose of the internal alert system, its usage, anonymous reporting, confidentiality, and external whistle-blowing procedures.
+In cases of material misconduct or irregularities, the Supervisory Board is informed.
+Through the Compliance Oversight Committee, the Supervisory Board monitors the operation of the internal alert system, how it deals with signs of misconduct or irregularities, and how adequate follow-up of any recommendations for remedial actions is performed.
+The bank has established different policies and procedures to manage and prevent conflicts of interest, including the Conflicts of Interest Handling Policy and a Related Party Transactions Policy.
+For more information on the handling of potential conflicts of interest, see Section E of the Corporate Governance chapter included in the bank’s annual report.

 CEB’s Group Remuneration Policy is in line with national and international regulations.
 The policy applies to CEB and its subsidiaries.
 It also covers the remuneration of Managing Board members of CEB and its subsidiaries.
-Through its conservative remuneration policy, CEB promotes a sound remuneration culture with a long term focus.
-The Group Remuneration Policy is reviewed and approved by amongst others the Supervisory Board.
-The Supervisory Board monitors the proper implementation of the policy by the Managing Board.
-Annually the compliance to the rules and procedures under the policy is reviewed in line with the Control Functions Remuneration Monitoring Procedure.
-The HR & Remuneration Committee meets at least each quarter and prepares the decision-making process for the Supervisory Board, taking into account the long-term interests of all stakeholders of CEB.
+Through its conservative remuneration policy, CEB promotes a sound remuneration culture with a long-term focus.
+The Group Remuneration Policy is reviewed and approved by, among others, the Supervisory Board, which monitors its proper implementation by the Managing Board.
+The compliance to the rules and procedures under the policy is reviewed annually in line with the Control Functions Remuneration Monitoring Procedure.
+The HR and Remuneration Committee meets at least each quarter and prepares the decision-making process for the Supervisory Board, taking into account the long-term interests of all CEB stakeholders.
 The Supervisory Board determines the level of remuneration for the members of the Managing Board in line with the principles of the Group Remuneration Policy.
-The remuneration received by the members of the Supervisory Board is not dependent on the (financial) results of the bank.
-Each Supervisory Board member receives an appropriate amount of compensation taking into account the total number of hours spent for the tasks and the compensation paid to Supervisory Board members of companies of comparable size and business.
+The remuneration received by the members of the Supervisory Board is not dependent on the financial results of the bank.
+Each Supervisory Board member receives an appropriate amount of compensation, taking into account the total number of hours spent for the tasks and the compensation paid to Supervisory Board members of companies of comparable size and business.

-The bank’s Remuneration Report is included in section F of the Corporate Governance chapter included in the bank’s annual report and is also made available on the bank’s website.
-The main elements of the agreement of a Managing Board member with the bank are not published on the bank’s website as CEB holds the view that sufficient information is disclosed in the bank’s Remuneration Report.
+The bank’s Remuneration Report is included in Section F of the Corporate Governance chapter included in the bank’s annual report and is also made available on the bank’s website.
+The main elements of the agreement of a Managing Board member with the bank are not published on the bank’s website as CEB holds the view that sufficient information is disclosed in its Remuneration Report.